 Like any medication, it will take a little bit of time before it starts to work.
 For preventing pregnancy, always use a secondary form of birth control like condoms at the beginning to be safe.
 On the combined pill, it’s recommended to use backup contraception for 7 days.
 On the mini pill, it’s recommended to use backup contraception for 3 days.
 It may take 2 to 3 months on the combined pill to start seeing results with acne.
 You can start seeing effects on your period during the first month with the combined pill, and any side effects and irregularities typically subside after 3 to 4 months.
 Always talk to your doctor if you have any questions or concerns about your treatment and side effects, and follow your doctor’s instructions on how to take the pill for your needs.

 If you’re already on the pill, you can get your brand delivered for free anywhere in Australia.
 With Rosemary’s subscription pill service, you get an annual doctor consultation, the same low pharmacy prices and your favourite brand of birth control pill delivered straight to your door.
-Get a Rosemary membership today and never miss a pill again.
+Get a Rosemary annual care plan for the pill today and never miss a pill again.

 - Australian Family Physician (October 2017) - The management of irregular bleeding in women using contraception